Kiemimi/FOGGS2021_Pacman/README.md

 # FOGGS2021_Pacman
- A framework for Pacman to be worked on for FOGGS 2021 Staffordshire University Year 1 by May Broome
+Code project based on the Staffordshire University S2D Library</br>
+Year 1 Project by May Broome